-To be completed by the Student Researcher(s) in collaboration with Designated Supervisor/Qualified Scientist: (All questions must be answered; additional page(s) may be attached.)

-- 1. List all hazardous chemicals, activities, or devices that will be used; identify microorganisms exempt from pre-approval (see Potentially Hazardous Biological Agent rules). - 2.
-Identify and assess the risks and hazards involved in this project. - 3.
-Describe the safety precautions and procedures that will be used to reduce the risks. - 4.
-Describe the disposal procedures that will be used (when applicable). - 5.
-List the source(s) of safety information.

-To be completed and signed by the Designated Supervisor (or Qualified Scientist, when applicable): I agree with the risk assessment and safety precautions and procedures described above.
-I certify that I have reviewed the Research Plan/Project Summary and will provide direct supervision.

-Designated Supervisor's Printed Name
+St udent's Name Tit tle of Project be completed by the Student Researcher(s) in collaboration with Designated Supervisor/Qualified Scientist: 1.
+List all hazardous chemicals, activities, or devices that will be used; identify microorganisms exempt from pre-approval (see Potentially Hazardous Biological Agent rules).
+2. Identify and assess the risks and hazards involved in this project.
+3. Describe the safety precautions and procedures that will be used to reduce the risks.
+4. Describe the disposal procedures that will be used (when applicable).
+5. List the source(s) of safety information. ı To be completed and signed by the Designated Supervisor (or Qualified Scientist, when applicable): agree with the risk assessment and safety precautions and procedures described above.
+I certify that I have reviewed the Research Plan and will provide direct supervision. [ Designated Supervisor's Printed Name Signature Date of Review (mm/dd/yy) F Position & Institution Phone or email contact information - Experience/Training as relates to the student's area of research